 I’m allergic to bananas, what else can I use?

 We know bananas are not a Top 8 Allergen, but many people may not like or may be allergic to them.

-If you want you can swap the banana for applesauce or you can add another 2 tbsp of flax seeds.
+If you want you can swap the banana for applesauce or you can add another 2 tablespoon of flax seeds.

-If using the extra flax seeds or an unsweetened applesauce, add this in where the directions call for bananas along with 1 tbsp to 1/4 cup of brown sugar since you are replacing sweet bananas.
+If using the extra flax seeds or an unsweetened applesauce, add this in where the directions call for bananas along with 1 tablespoon to ¼ cup of brown sugar since you are replacing sweet bananas.

 Flax seed does have a nuttier taste than bananas, but the french toast casserole will still come out delicious.